List of material published by WikiLeaks: DNC email leak

 On 22 July 2016, WikiLeaks released nearly 20,000 e-mails and over 8,000 attachments from the Democratic National Committee (DNC), the governing body of the U.S. Democratic Party.
-The leak includes emails from seven key DNC staff members, and date from January 2015 to May 2016.
-The collection of emails allegedly disclose the bias of key DNC staffers against the presidential campaign of Senator Bernie Sanders in favor of Hillary Clinton's campaign.
-WikiLeaks did not reveal their source.
+The publication prompted allegations that the DNC was biased in favour of Hillary Clinton presidential campaign and against Bernie Sanders's campaign, in apparent contradiction with the DNC leadership's publicly stated neutrality, as several DNC operatives openly derided Sanders's campaign and discussed ways to advance Hillary Clinton's nomination.
+Later publications included controversial DNC–Clinton agreements dated before the primary, regarding financial arrangements and control over policy and hiring decisions.
+The revelations prompted the resignation of DNC chair Debbie Wasserman Schultz before the 2016 Democratic National Convention.
 The Mueller investigation indicted 12 Russian intelligence officers for hacking and leaking the emails.

 Podesta emails

-On 7 October 2016, WikiLeaks started releasing emails from John Podesta, the chairman of Hillary Clinton's 2016 presidential campaign.
-The emails provide some insight to the inner workings of Clinton's campaign.
+On 7 October 2016, WikiLeaks started publishing emails from John Podesta, the chairman of Hillary Clinton's 2016 presidential campaign.
+The emails provided insight into the inner workings of Clinton's campaign.
 One of the emails contained 25 excerpts from Clinton's paid Wall Street speeches.
 Another leaked document included eighty pages of Clinton's Wall Street speeches.
-Also among these emails was an email from Donna Brazile to Podesta that suggested that Brazile had received a town hall debate question in advance and was sharing it with Clinton.
+The material included emails showing that CNN contributor and interim chairwoman of the Democratic National Committee, Donna Brazile, shared questions with the Clinton campaign prior to debates during the DNC primaries.
+Brazile resigned from CNN in October 2016 due to the revelations.
 One of the emails released on 12 October 2016 included Podesta's iCloud account password.
 His iCloud account was reportedly hacked, and his Twitter account was briefly compromised.
 Some were emails that Barack Obama and Podesta exchanged in 2008.

 The New York Times reported that when asked, president Vladimir Putin replied that Russia was being falsely accused.
-Julian Assange has also denied that Russia is the source.
-The Mueller investigation indicted 12 Russian intelligence officers for hacking and leaking the emails.
+Julian Assange has also said that Russia was not the source of the emails.
+In July 2018, the Mueller investigation indicted 12 Russian intelligence officers for hacking and leaking the emails.